-Specific Measurable Achievable Relevant · Who will act?
-How will the • Is this a change • Is the change change impact that your important and • Are the lives of partnership will meaningful to communities commit to the community? community engaged in ways making members facing Does it connect that share racism and other together? power? clearly with the forms of Does it reflect goal?
+Specific Measurable Achievable Relevant Time-bound · Who will act?
+How will the • Is this a change • Is the change • In what change impact timeframe can that your important and • Are the lives of partnership will meaningful to the community communities commit to the community? community expect to see engaged in ways making members facing change? • Does it connect that share racism and other together? power? clearly with the forms of Does it reflect goal?
 What root oppression? the strengths of • Does it speak to cause(s) will be • Are these the community addressed? root causes(s)? observable and the What systems changes partners? will change? meaningful to the community?